yatharth0512-iitj/File-Zipper/README.md

-# File-Zipper using Huffman-Coding
+# HuffCompress using Huffman-Coding

 Huffman Coding (HC) is a technique of Compressing data to reduce its size without losing any of the details.
 David Huffman first developed it.

 HC is generally useful to compress the data in which there are frequently occurring characters.

+## Running the Program

+1. **Clone the repository.**
+   - The repository consists of a sample text file of size 715kB.

+2. **Run the Python code `useHuffman.py` to compress & decompress the given sample file.**
+   - For example, open terminal and run:
+     ```sh
+     python3 useHuffman.py
+     ```
+   - The above command will perform compression and decompression on the `sample.txt` file present in the repository.
+   - Both the compressed and decompressed files will be present at the same location.

+3. **To run the code for compression of any other text file:**
+   - Edit the `path` variable in the `useHuffman.py` file to point to the desired text file.

-## Huffman Coding algorithm -
+## Huffman Coding algorithm

-Create a Priority Queue Q consisting of each unique character.
+1. **Create a Priority Queue `Q` consisting of each unique character.**
-Sort then in ascending order of their frequencies. for all the unique characters:
+2. **Sort them in ascending order of their frequencies.**
+3. **For all the unique characters:**
-    Create a newNode
+   - Create a `newNode`.
-    extract minimum value from Q and assign it to leftChild of newNode extract minimum value from Q and assign it to rightChild of newNode calculate the sum of these two minimum values and assign it to the value of newNode insert this newNode into the tree
+   - Extract the minimum value from `Q` and assign it to `leftChild` of `newNode`.
+   - Extract the minimum value from `Q` and assign it to `rightChild` of `newNode`.
+   - Calculate the sum of these two minimum values and assign it to the value of `newNode`.

-return rootNode
+   - Insert this `newNode` into the tree.

+4. **Return `rootNode`.**

 ## How Huffman Coding works?
 Suppose the string below is to be sent over a network.

 ![image](https://user-images.githubusercontent.com/22562694/120909515-6c09b600-c693-11eb-8a4c-1c2c2ad2537f.png)
-Initial string

 Each character occupies 8 bits.
 There are a total of 15 characters in the above string.
 Thus, a total of 8 * 15 = 120 bits are required to send this string.